Skip to contents

 .uid

-character (automatic): sets an unique ID for this object using the internal C++ function create_UID.
+character (automatic): unique ID for this object, by default set using the internal C++ function create_UID.

 .pid